moby/moby/docs/sources/examples/postgresql_service.md

 ### Using container linking

-Containers can be linked to another container’s ports directly using `-link remote_name:local_alias` in the client’s `docker run`.
+Containers can be linked to another container's ports directly using `-link remote_name:local_alias` in the client's `docker run`.
 This will set a number of environment variables that can then be used to connect: